rintoj/ngx-virtual-scroller/README.md

 *Note* - The Events without the "vs" prefix have been deprecated because they might conflict with native DOM events due to their "bubbling" nature.
 See https://github.com/angular/angular/issues/13997

-An example is if an `<input>` element inside `<virtual-scroller>` emits a "change" event which bubbles up to the (change) handler of virtual-scroller.
+An example is if an `<input>` element inside `<virtual-scroller>` emits a "change" event which bubbles up to the (change) handler of _virtual-scroller_.
 Using the vs prefix will prevent this bubbling conflict because there are currently no official DOM events prefixed with vs.

 ## Use parent scrollbar